Geometry of the Welch Bounds: The Welch bounds

 \subsection{Higher-order Welch bounds}

 Alternatives to Welch's original analytical derivation of the bounds (\ref{eq:Welch_fundamental}) for $k>1$ do not seem to appear in published literature.
-In fact, these cases also follow from (\ref{eq:key_inequality}) by considering $k$-fold Hadamard or tensor products.
+In fact, these cases also follow from (\ref{eq:key_inequality}) by considering either $k$-fold Hadamard products \cite{HJ1} or tensor products.\footnote{The authors have recently become aware of a manuscript by S. Waldron, in preparation for publication as a book chapter \cite{SWaldron}, that presents a similar perspective to the one set forth in this section.}